Fake Check Scams: Is That Big Check You Got in the Mail Counterfeit?

 A Final Word about Fake Check Scams:

 If you receive a check in the mail, don't just deposit it and hope that it goes through.
-Even if you don't wire the money that the scammers request, you could be in serious legal and financial trouble just for depositing the check.
+Even if you don't wire the money that the scammers request, you could be in legal and financial trouble just for depositing the check.

 If you have doubts, speak with your bank manager about how to verify that the check you received is legitimate.
 And be sure to brush up on the warning signs of sweepstakes scams to recognize check scams more easily.